y330/q-article-audio/readme.md

 <h5><em>Yonah Aviv</em></h5>

+Note: _ALL ASSETS(i.e. those very clean and nice-looking logos) ARE SUBJECT TO THE OWNERSHIP OF YONAH AVIV_

-Scan a <b>QR code</b> in your browser to continue reading an article on your smartphone or tablet by <b>listening to the rest of an article</b> as a podcast which the QR code will navigate you to.</p>
+Scan a <b>QR code</b> in your browser to continue reading an article on your smartphone or tablet by <b>listening to the rest of an article</b> as a podcast which the QR code will navigate you to.

 <h4>Demo: <a href="#"><em>Coming soon</em></a></h4>

 -------

-Chrome extension with manfiest v3 built using the <a href="https://github.com/bestguy/sveltestrap" alt="Sveltestrap">Sveltestrap</a> UI library.
+Q-Article Audio, the Chrome extension, is made using with manfiest v3 built wuith the <a href="https://github.com/bestguy/sveltestrap" alt="Sveltestrap">Sveltestrap</a> UI library.
 It is likely I will switch to <a href="https://svelte-materialify.vercel.app/" alt="Svelte Materialify">Svelte Materialify</a> library.
 This chrome extension is coded with <a href="https://svelte.dev/" alt="Svelte">Svelte</a> and webpack.
 Here is a screenshot of a semi-functional mockup I made using the sveltestrap library:
 <ul>
 <li>